openpnp/openpnp-capture/README.md

 ## Build instructions (Windows)
 Run the batch file 'bootstrap.bat' and choose the desired build system (VisualStudio/nmake or Ninja).
 Make sure the compiler (Visual Studio) is in the search path.

-By default the MSVC runtime library are linked statically, aka `\MT` or "Multithreaded", and thus bundled with openpnp-capture.
-If instead the MSVC runtime library should be linked dynamically, aka `\MD` or "MultithreadedDLL", set the CMake variable `OPENPNP_CAPTURE_MSVC_MD` to `ON`.

 Go to the build directory and run nmake or ninja to build the library and the test application.

 ## Build instructions (OSX)